|

 beliefs as the Northern Traditions, Asatru, Druidry, Shamanism and Wicca

 among others.
 Each of these belief systems provide a pathway to the ultimate truth, the great unknown that awaits us all as the wheel of life turns full circle and reaches its end.
 They seek what all religions ultimately seek, the meaning of life itself and the purpose of our place in the universe.
 We are all made from the stuff of stars and we have a divine right of existence, just like anything else in the cosmos, but why are we here and for what reason?
 Those are the questions we may desperately ask but may never receive an answer.
-The new gods of free market capitalism and globalization fail What

 we do know for certain, after the catastrophic global economic